carlos0318/Action-for-the-ocean/README.md

 ### Star Proyect

-Run the following commands in the terminal: 'cd server'
+Run the following commands in the terminal: `cd server`